snowplow/documentation/docs/collecting-data/collecting-from-own-applications/unity-tracker/event-tracking/index.md

 When a user sends in a custom self-describing event, they do so as a JSON of name-value properties, that conforms to a JSON schema defined for the event earlier.

-Use `Track(SelfDescribing)` to track a custom event which consists of a name and an self-describing set of properties.
+Use `Track(SelfDescribing)` to track a custom event which consists of a name and a self-describing set of properties.
 This is useful when:

 - You want to track event types which are proprietary/specific to your business (i.e. not already part of Snowplow), or
 - You want to track events which have unpredictable or frequently changing properties